Marcian: Reign of Theodosius II

 The Eastern Roman Empire was plagued by external threats during the reign of Theodosius II.
 In 429, the Vandals, led by Gaiseric, began to conquer Roman Africa.
 Theodosius immediately organized a response, sending Aspar and three other commanders to attempt to repel them in the summer of 431.
 To the north, the Huns, who had customarily attacked the empire whenever its armies were preoccupied, withdrawing as those forces returned, sent ambassadors to Theodosius in 431, demanding tribute.
 He agreed to their demand to pay 350 lb of gold each year.
 In 434, the Eastern Roman armies were still campaigning against the Vandals in Africa, having faced initial defeats and the withdrawal of many of the Western Roman soldiers.
 In the face of Eastern Roman weakness, the Huns doubled their demand, asking for 700 lb of gold per year, which Theodosius agreed to.
 The threat the Huns posed to his weakly protected empire was enough that Theodosius recalled many of his forces from Africa.
 With large numbers of the Eastern Roman armies home, and Attila, who had just taken power in the Hunnic Confederation, busy campaigning to the north, Theodosius refused to pay the tribute and continued to refuse to until 439.

 On 19 October 439, the Vandals defeated the weakened Eastern Roman armies and captured the major city of Carthage.
 Both the Western and Eastern Roman Empires began preparing a massive counter-offensive, stripping the Balkan provinces of protection.
-In the spring of 440, 1,100 ships set sail from Constantinople for Africa; sending away so many of the Eastern Roman forces was a huge gamble on Theodosius' part.
+In the spring of 440, 1,100 ships set sail from Constantinople for Africa; sending away so many of the Eastern Roman forces was a huge gamble on Theodosius's part.
 He was betting the fortified cities along the Danube could delay the Huns long enough for the invasion force to gain a secure foothold in Africa, allowing troops to be withdrawn back to the northern frontier.
 This gamble worked until 442 when the bishop of Margus led a raiding party into the Huns' territory and desecrated their royal tombs.
 In response to this desecration, Attila demanded that the bishop be handed over.
 To ensure his own safety, the bishop struck a deal with Attila, surrendering the city of Margus to him in exchange for his own life.
 With control of Margus, Attila had a foothold across the Danube, which he aggressively exploited, capturing and destroying the cities of Viminacium, Singidunum, and Sirmium.
 Theodosius recalled Aspar to Constantinople and launched a counter-attack.
 After his force was decisively defeated, Theodosius undertook to pay tribute to the Huns every year, which he did until his death in 450.